 Vivien Thomas Scholars Initiative

-The Vivien Thomas Scholars Initiative is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
-It provides full tuition, a stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
-Students who have attended a historically black college and university or other minority serving institution for undergraduate study are eligible to apply.
+The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
+It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
+Students who have attended eligible institutions, including historically Black colleges and universities (HBCUs), community colleges, and regional institutions in Maryland, Virginia, and the District of Columbia for undergraduate study, are eligible to apply.

 Percy Pierre Fellowship